 - Scoop out rounded teaspoonfuls of the chocolate mixture and quickly press and roll them into rough 1-inch balls.
-Roll the chili truffles in the cocoa powder to coat.
+Roll the cassis truffles in the cocoa powder to coat.
 Roll the curry truffles in either the coconut or cashews to coat.
 Place balls on a small baking sheet and chill until firm.

 - Store truffles in an airtight container in the refrigerator for up to a week.